-(p) Impairment of long-lived assets
+(o) Impairment of long-lived assets

-Long-lived assets, such as property and equipment and operating lease right of use assets, are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
+Long-lived assets, such as property and equipment, are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 For the purposes of impairment testing of long-lived assets of leased hotel, the Group has concluded that an individual hotel is the lowest level for which identifiable cash flows are largely independent of the cash flows of other assets and liabilities.
 When there were circumstances that require the long-lived assets of a hotel be tested for possible impairment, the Group first compares undiscounted cash flows generated by the assets to the carrying amount.
 If the carrying amount of the long-lived assets is not recoverable on an undiscounted cash flow basis, an impairment is recognized to the extent that the carrying amount exceeds its fair value.
 Fair value is determined through various valuation techniques including discounted cash flow models, quoted market values and third-party independent appraisals, as considered necessary.
-No impairment losses were recorded for the years ended December 31, 2020, 2021 and 2022.
+No impairment losses were recorded for the years ended December 31, 2019, 2020 and 2021.

-(q) Business combination
+(p) Business combination